 There is no such thing as the Hong Kong Language.
 The official languages of Hong Kong are Chinese and English; however, the difference between Cantonese and Mandarin makes the answer a little more complicated.

 Hong Kongers speak Cantonese, a southern dialect of Chinese originating in the Guangdong region.
-Cantonese is spoken by Hong Kongers and those in Shenzhen, Guangzhou, and Chinatowns around the world.
-Mandarin the official dialect of China, used through the country for government communication, and the by far the dominant language.
-It is also used in Singapore and Taiwan.
-The problem is that Mandarin and Cantonese are not mutually intelligible and Hong Kongers can no more understand a Mandarin speaker than they can a Japanese speaker or a Frenchman.
+Cantonese is spoken by Hong Kongers and those in Shenzhen, Guangzhou, Macao, and of course by Chinese people living elsewhere in the world.
+While there are several other dialects of Chinese, Mandarin is the official dialect of China and is used throughout the country for government communication.
+Mandarin is by far the dominant language of China.
+It is also used in Singapore and Taiwan and is the dialect most frequently taught to foreign language learners.
+The problem is that Mandarin and Cantonese are not mutually intelligible meaning that a Hong Konger can no more understand a Mandarin speaker than they can a Japanese speaker or a Frenchman.
 So while you may speak ‘Chinese,’ if you’ve learned Mandarin, which is the most popular dialect taught around the world, you won’t be able to use it in Hong Kong.

 How does English fit into the Chinese hotpot of language?
 Read our Do Hong Kongers Speak English article.